jhancock532/Everyday/README.md

-# james hancock
+# Introduction
-A computer science and innovation student at the University of Bristol.
+Hello, I'm James Hancock, a computer science and innovation student studying at the University of Bristol.

 This website is a long list of all the daily web development projects I've completed since the 1st of January, 2019.
 The projects completed vary considerably in nature, from experiments with [p5.js](https://p5js.org/), [Bootstrap 4](https://getbootstrap.com/), and [jQuery](https://jquery.com/).
 I've been studying the fundamental concepts of JavaScript recently.

 What you see here is not a portfolio of polished, final products, but a long-term journey, a learning process filled with ups and downs.
+This website is part code, part blog, so be warned about rambling writing.
 My [CodePen profile](https://codepen.io/jhancock532/#) features some of the work I'm most proud of.

 To read more of the inspiration that started this process and the inital strategy I followed, [click here](#inspiration-and-strategy).
 Part of this strategy was performing weekly reflections on what I'd done that week.
 You can find a direct link to these reflections below.